Console Guide

 /dev/vdb(or next available)

-From instance detail page:
+From server detail page:

 - Go to Storage tab